RedisLabs/redis-enterprise-k8s-docs/README.md

 ```
 ![Alt text](./images/web_console_4.png?raw=true)

-In order to connect to the web console please use one of the following methods:
+Connect to the web console with one of the two following methods:

 Method 1: using port-forward
 1. Get the port of the cluster UI service via the command below, replace the <cluster name> with the name of your Redis Enterprise Cluster: